-(This history may not be entirely correct and we may not have recognized others who were involved in the beginnings of Special Olympics in Brockville and Area.)
+(While we have done our best to reflect our history accurately we may have inadvertently failed to recognize others who were involved in the beginnings of Special Olympics in Brockville and Area.)

 Peter Windsor and Helen McAllister-Windsor spearheaded the establishment of Brockville’s Special Olympics movement in the late 1980’s.
 Helen had her sights set on establishing a swimming program, recruiting Doris McEwan to assist her with coaching at the old Rotary pool, while Peter made plans to establish both the floor hockey and baseball, in the gym of St Lawrence College and at the Legion ball diamonds.
 Peter was able to recruit 2 volunteers, Dave McCourt and Steve Champagne, to help him coach floor hockey; however Peter was the sole coach for baseball.